-A key feature of the MX1-DL is the ability to toggle between two different display options; Digits & B-Scan.
-All views provide a digital readout of the base material thickness measurement, while also displaying the min/max values if scan is enabled.
-The B-Scan display is useful when scanning surfaces and viewing the cross section of the test material.
+The B-Scan display is also very useful when scanning surfaces and viewing the cross section of the test material.
 It provides a convenient way of visually profiling, or drawing a picture of, the blind surfaces during a scan.
 The B-Scan display is also equipped with a scan bar representing the overall thickness.
 The scan bar gives the user a visual indication when a flaw or defect passed over during the scan process.
 The scan bar will deflect off of the defect and return back to the overall thickness.
 Visually, this is much easier to notice than watching for changes in the digital value displayed.
 The scan bar has also been included in the large digits display mode for the same purpose.

-Note: The following chapter outlines some of the fine adjustment features of the MX1-DL.
-The MX1-DL has two different display options (Large Digits and B-Scan).
+Note: The following chapter outlines some of the fine adjustment features of the MX2-DL.
+The MX2-DL has four different display options (RF A-Scan, Rectified A-Scan, B-Scan, and Large Digits).
 We'll take a better look at these options in this chapter.

-Note: In order to recall and use the new adjustments made to the MX1-DL at a later time, the user must save the modified settings in one of the setup locations prior to powering off the unit.
-Refer page 87 for more information on setups.
+Note: In order to recall and use the new adjustments made to the MX2-DL at a later time, the user must save the modified settings in one of the setup locations prior to powering off the unit.
+Refer page 111 for more information on setups.